 Mr. Dickens Sought a Haunted House

-Perhaps to ease these tensions — or to throw down the gauntlet — Dickens wrote to Howitt, asking for a list of haunted houses that he and some of his chums might investigate.
-Howitt made a few suggestions, and Dickens settled on a house in Cheshunt, which was conveniently close to London.
+Perhaps to ease these tensions — or to throw down the gauntlet — Dickens wrote to Howitt, requesting a list of haunted houses that he and some of his chums might investigate.
+Howitt made a few suggestions.
+(The request and reply are discussed on pages 8 and 9 of the source linked here.)
+Dickens settled on a house in Cheshunt, which was conveniently close to London.
 Joining the great author on the outing were William Henry Wills, Wilkie Collins, and John Hollingshead.
 The latter devotes a few pages in his autobiography to the ghost hunt, and it’s there that we read about the group’s struggle to find anyone in Cheshunt who had heard of a haunted house in town.
 Finally, they met a resident old enough to recall a place once said to be haunted — but it had been torn down and replaced.
 In the end, there was no ghost and not even a house, reports Hollingshead, so the gents decided to settle down to “a substantial meal, after Dickens’s own heart, and the ale was nectar.”

 A Debate Then Erupted

 Though Dickens didn’t directly participate in it, a heated exchange about ghosts followed his disappointing ghost hunt.
 Instead, the debate was held between Howitt and an editor of a journal called The Critic, one who remained anonymous but who had clearly heard about Dickens’ outing.
 I located these articles on microfilm — and you can read copies of them in this post — but you might prefer a thinner slice of the debate that was published in The Spiritualist Magazine in early 1860.
 As its name suggestions, this journal upholds the believers’ position, first challenging Dickens’ skepticism by referring to some of his fiction, oddly enough, and ending by reprinting one of Howitt’s letters from The Critic.